Summer classroom assignments are tentative and may possibly change. All classroom assignments should not be considered final until Friday, May 3.

 If a course reaches capacity and allows waitlisting, students may elect to add themselves to the waitlist for no more than one section of each course:

-The Office of the Registrar will monitor enrollment for students who are waitlisted for more than one section of a course; students will be dropped from the waitlist(s) of all but the last (i.e. most recent) section for which they waitlisted.
+The Office of the Registrar will monitor enrollment for students who are waitlisted for more than one section of a course; students will be dropped from the waitlist(s) of all but the last (i.e. most recent) section of a course if they are waitlisted for multiple sections.

 As seats become available, students will be moved from the waitlist onto the class list in the order that they were added to the waitlist (unless an alternative priority is noted in the course listing).
 A student will be notified that he or she has been added to the class list through his or her Dominican email account.